Chart Color Schemes

 AreaSearch analysis reveals Upper Mount Gravatt recording weaker employment conditions than most comparable areas nationwide

 Upper Mount Gravatt has a highly educated workforce with essential services sectors well represented.
-Its unemployment rate was 5.6% in September 2025, showing relative employment stability over the past year.
+The unemployment rate as of September 2025 was 5.6%.
+Employment stability in the area over the past year remained relative.

 Frequently Asked Questions - Employment